evagabriela/BikeEurope_ruby/README.md

  + First: Ignore all the roads that go to a city that we visited
  + Second: Ignore all the roads that go to cities that we left behind (missed cities)
  + Third and Finally: Pick the road with the shortest distance

+ ## Redo New Algorithm ###

+ ### Adding Logic based on order:

+ + First: Collect all the total distances between all the possible roads until it hits the destination
+ + Second: Compare the output of first step and choose the one with shortest distance